bananalab/terraform-modules-template/README.md

 ### Development Environment

-You will need a number of tools in order to develop modules.
-You can install all required tools by running `brew bundle` in the root of the project.
-Once the tools are installed run `direnv allow` to enable environment management for the project.
+This project uses [devcontainers](https://containers.dev/) to provide a consistent developer experience.
+All required tools and settings are defined in the devcontainer config file `.devcontainer/devcontainer.json`.

 ### Create a new module